 Encryption Implementation: Assess encryption usage for personal data both in transit and at rest including algorithm strength and key management practices.

-Access Control Systems: Evaluate access control mechanisms including authentication, authorization, and privilege management for systems containing personal data.
+Access Control Systems: Evaluate access controls, including authentication, authorization, and privilege management for systems containing personal data, to protect data from unauthorized access and ensure data integrity.

 Network Security: Review network security controls including firewalls, intrusion detection, and secure communication protocols.